va6un/va6un.github.io/_posts/2019-05-30-some-react-ions.markdown

 ---
 layout: post
-title: "some React-ions!"
+title: "how to react!"
 thumbnail: https://picsum.photos/200
 categories: technology
 ---

 The best way to start a rect app is by using the `create-react-app` module.
-The installation steps are from react [doumentation](https://facebook.github.io/create-react-app/docs/getting-started).
+The installation steps are from react [documentation](https://facebook.github.io/create-react-app/docs/getting-started).
 So to install the module

 ```shell
 npm install create-react-app